 In addition to their academic achievements and community service, each of the students has overcome daunting personal challenges.
 Members of the class have faced grinding poverty, the death of young parents and other major family stress, years in city shelters and the challenge of mastering a new language and a new culture.

-Their accomplishments have earned them admission to the City University Honors Program, Stanford, SUNY Binghamton, Mccauley Honors College at Hunter College, Middlebury, Brooklyn College, Princeton and Yale.
+Their accomplishments have earned them admission to the City University Honors Program, Stanford, SUNY Binghamton, Macaulay Honors College at Hunter College, Middlebury, Brooklyn College, Princeton and Yale.

 The seven members of the newest scholarship class come from six countries.

 Muska was born in the Netherlands.
 At Hillcrest High School she was chosen student body president, helping raise consciousness about bullying, homelessness and human trafficking, and graduating 25th in her class of 750.
 Next she will be studying in the honors program at City University, with a goal of becoming a human rights lawyer.

 Kevin was born in Guyana, South America.
 At Brooklyn Technical High School he thrived on a demanding curriculum, found a passion for software engineering and became president of the web development club.
 He will head for Stanford in the fall.

 Dorje's long journey here began in Tibet, and wound through Nepal and India.
 Arriving here three years ago, he mastered English at Newton High School, where he graduated 10th in a class of 413.
 Next is the State University at Binghamton, to study astrophysics.

 Malik is a Bronx man born and raised, though he graduated from the High School of Economics and Finance in Wall Street.
 His passions — science, writing, poetry and Japan — are taking him away from finance, to Middlebury College in Vermont.